 As a therapist in Beverly Hills, CA, I understand how hard it is to deal with your challenges.
 I’m here to help you – to figure out what’s going on so you can start to feel better.
-You’re not in this alone.
+I’m here to make sure you’re not in this alone.

 Therapy with Me

-Together, we will work through your feelings surrounding your life’s struggles and how those feelings impact your day to day life and relationships with others.
+Together, we will work through your feelings surrounding your struggles and how those feelings impact your day-to-day life and relationships with others.

 Being overwhelmed and stressed out can make the simple tasks of everyday life feel impossible and, quite honestly, meaningless.
 But, they’re important.
 You are still important.
-Those simple tasks – exercising, sleeping, connecting with friends and family, and going to work – are still part of your existence.
+Those simple tasks – exercising, sleeping, and connecting with friends and family – are still a key part of your existence.
 We will figure out how to get you doing them again, becoming more active and re-engaged in your life.

 Experiencing grief and loss can be unbearable.
-Loss comes in many different forms; some more obvious than others.
-Divorce, death of a loved one, illness, transitioning to college or moving away are all different types of loss that can cause lots of painful emotions (sadness, anger, helplessness, loneliness and confusion — just to name a few).
+Loss comes in many different forms, some more obvious than others.
+Divorce, death of a loved one, illness, infertility, transitioning to college or moving away are all different types of loss that can cause lots of painful emotions.
+Sadness, anger, helplessness, loneliness and confusion are just a few.

 These major life events can leave you feeling alone and unable to connect with others.
-Sometimes, the thought of talking to someone else about what you’re going through doesn’t even cross your mind because it just seems too difficult – and you’re left feeling like they’ll never understand.
+Sometimes, the thought of talking to someone else about what you’re going through doesn’t even cross your mind because it just seems too difficult – and you’re left feeling like you won’t be understood.